-Facebook Pixel Lightroom Moon Editing Tips for Awesome Moon Photos
+Facebook Pixel Essential Tips for Editing Your Moon Photos in Lightroom

 moon editing tips

-The benefits of RAW over lossy formats like JPG are well documented.
-While there are certainly times where JPG is useful, RAW is essential when taking shots of the moon.
-You need all the editing leeway you can get to adjust colors, exposure, and other parameters.
+The benefits of RAW over lossy formats like JPEG are well documented.
+While there are certainly times when the JPEG format is useful, RAW is essential for taking shots of the moon.
+You need all the editing leeway you can get to adjust colors, exposure, and other parameters, and that’s where the uncompressed RAW format stands out.

-For example, the photo below might not look like much, but it’s fairly typical of the types of moon shots most people would get with some basic camera gear.
-I shot this with a crop-sensor camera, which is much more common than expensive full-frame models.
-I also only zoomed to 200mm, and a lot of kit zoom lenses can easily reach this far.
+For example, the photo below might not look like much, but it’s fairly typical of the moon shots most people would get with some basic camera gear:

 moon editing tips

 At first glance, it probably looks like there’s not much that I can do here.
 The moon is overexposed and a little blurry.
-It’s way too small, and the power lines cut right through the frame.
-Also, the sky has a weird blue tint to it that’s a bit unnatural.
+It’s too small, and the power lines cut right through the frame.
+Also, the sky has a weird blue tint that’s a bit unnatural.

-However, hope is not lost!
-Thanks to the power of RAW files, and a little bit of editing prowess in Lightroom, this photo can be turned into a frame-worthy image.
+However, all is not lost!
+Thanks to the power of RAW files, combined with a little editing prowess in Lightroom, this photo can be turned into a frame-worthy image.

 Back in the early days of digital photography, people often debated the importance of megapixels.
-A common, though incorrect perception was that more megapixels equal better photos.
-While that is not necessarily true, having a higher megapixel count does allow you to have significant room for cropping, which is great when your subject is far away – 239,000 miles, to be exact.
+A common claim was that more megapixels equals better photos.
+And while that is not necessarily true, having a higher megapixel count does allow you more room for cropping, which is great when your subject is far away (239,000 miles, in the case of the moon!).

-Most cameras today have upwards of 20 megapixels, which gives you a huge amount of freedom to crop your photos.
-If you don’t have a huge telephoto zoom lens to zoom into individual moon craters, use Lightroom instead.
-Crop your image until it’s nice and tight with the moon right in the center.
+Most cameras today have upwards of 24 megapixels, which gives you a huge amount of freedom to crop your photos.
+If you don’t have a huge telephoto zoom lens to zoom in on individual moon craters, use Lightroom instead.
+Crop your image until it’s nice and tight, with the moon right in the center, like I’m doing in this Lightroom screenshot:

 moon editing tips lightroom crop

-Go ahead and crop your photo.
-If you have a modern camera you have plenty of leeway.
+Go ahead and crop your moon photos!
+If you have a modern camera, you have plenty of leeway, and it’s very easy to make this adjustment in Lightroom.

-In this example, I cropped the image tight enough to get rid of everything but the moon and the sky.
-Gone are the power lines and trees, and what’s left is just the moon in all its glory.
-Even cropped in this much, the resulting image is 4.3 megapixels – more than enough to get an 8×10″ print made.
+In the example above, I cropped the image tight enough to get rid of everything but the moon and the sky.
+Gone are the power lines and trees, leaving just the moon in all its glory.
+Even with such a significant crop, the resulting image is 4.3 megapixels – more than enough to make a decent 8×10 print, especially when you take viewing distance into account.

 moon editing tips